OpenEvalProject/evals/manuscripts/elife-02481/v2/manuscript.md

 Moreover, intramolecular disulphide cross-links engineered between AAA-1 and motif 2 residues in TthClpB, EcoClpB and yeast Hsp104 are also compatible with the fitted structure (Figure 1E; K476C/E358C, Oguchi et al., 2012; G175C/R484C, H362C/Q473C E. coli numbering, Lee et al., 2003; G175C/S499C, Haslberger et al., 2007; Hsp104 K358C/D484C, Lipinska et al., 2013).
 However, this arrangement is not compatible with some of the engineered disulphide bonds observed in yeast Hsp104 (Desantis et al., 2014) (D427C/E475C, D427C/E471C and E320C/N467C).

 To investigate possible species-specific structural differences we reconstructed the functional yeast homologue HAP (Hsp104 with the ClpA tripeptide for ClpP binding) in complex with ClpP.
-Using ∼10,000 particles and analyzing the data as described above, an independent map of HAP was obtained at ∼21 Å resolution (
+Using ∼10,000 particles and analyzing the data as described above, an independent map of HAP was obtained at ∼21 Å resolution (Figure 2A, Figure 1—figure supplement 3).
+The three-layered structure is comparable to BAP and there is density accounting for all domains including the MD, which surrounds the AAA-1 ring.
+The atomic coordinates of the ND and AAA+ rings obtained from the BAP analysis were fitted as rigid bodies.
+In order to fit the density, the MD must adopt a more horizontal orientation (Figure 2A).
+In summary, HAP shows overall the same structural organisation as its bacterial homologue ClpB.

 ![Figure 2.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig2-v2.jpg)

 **Figure 2.:** (A) Negative stain EM map of HAP-ClpP.
 From left to right: surface side-view, AAA-1 layer and AAA-2 layer.
 The central channel enclosed by the AAA-2 ring is filled with density.
 (B) Cryo EM map of BAP-ClpP formed with the BAP variant that traps the substrate inside.
-(C) Cryo EM map of wild type ClpB alone.DOI: http://dx.doi.org/10.7554/eLife.02481.009
+(C) Cryo EM map of wild type ClpB alone.

-## Cryo EM reconstructions of ClpB with and without ClpP support the negative stain maps
+### Cryo EM reconstructions of ClpB with and without ClpP support the negative stain maps

 Since negative stain EM of ClpB (BAP) in complex with ClpP gave a clear result different from all previous cryo EM maps of ClpB and Hsp104, we collected cryo EM data on BAP-ClpP as well as on ClpB alone.
 The same strategy of using only clearly identifiable side views was applied.
 Complexes were imaged in the presence of ATPγS and independent maps were obtained by de novo angular reconstitution in each case (Figure 2B,C).